arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/show/README.md

 #### F#show

-Given an instance of `F` it returns the `String` representation of this instance.
+Given an instance of `F`, it returns the `String` representation of this instance.

 `fun F.show(): String`